I remember the exact day I went vegan. It was the day after my wife and I moved from Washington, DC, to the mountains of North Carolina.

 There’s a place for indulgent vegan food, and I’ve loved grilling up Beyond Burgers this summer, but as a new vegan, I should have been more focused on getting most of my calories from nutrient rich whole foods.

-Had I taken the time to understand the different considerations or challenges one faces as a vegan, like difficult-to-find nutrients, I might have been more focused on what I was putting (or not putting) inside my body.
+Had I taken the time to understand the different considerations or challenges one faces on a plant-based diet, like difficult-to-find vegan nutrients, I might have been more focused on what I was putting (or not putting) inside my body.

 By better preparing myself and not simply following a, “well I’m vegan, what could go wrong?” approach, I would have been healthier, my wallet would have been happier, and my training would have likely flourished.